quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).
-Connection IDs that are issued and not retired are considered active; any active connection ID can be used.
+Connection IDs that are issued and not retired are considered active; any active connection ID is valid for use at any time, including during the handshake.
+This includes the connection ID issued by the server via the preferred_address transport parameter.

 An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 Endpoints store received connection IDs for future use